Strong earthquake off Guatemala kills at least 48

 Building janitor Jorge Gamboa said: "I was in the bathroom.
 When I came out the office was empty and I thought, what's happening?
 They didn't even say goodbye."

-The epicenter was 26 miles below the surface, according to the U.S. Geological Survey.
+The epicentre was 26 miles (42 km) below the surface, according to the U.S. Geological Survey.

-The quake was felt in El Salvador and more than 760 miles away in Mexico City, where some people also fled offices and homes.
+The quake was felt in El Salvador and more than 760 miles (1,223 km) away in Mexico City, where some people also fled offices and homes.

 The Pacific Tsunami Warning Center said a small tsunami was registered on Guatemala's coast, although there were no reports that it caused any damage.